The Tui is one of many beautiful New Zealand endemics we can see on this tour. Photo: Gavin Bieber

 We should say that, in addition to spending six full days at sea and a day cruising in the world-renowned Fiordland National Park, we’ll arrange land-based expeditions for our five shore days around the North and South Islands of New Zealand.
 During the course of these excursions, we’ll sample a broad cross section of the birds and habitats available in coastal New Zealand.

 We’ll also offer both pre- and post-cruise extensions in Australia, the departure and return point for our cruise.
 The pre-tour extension, based in Melbourne, will explore the Victorian countryside that may seem reassuringly familiar after two centuries of European settlement…until you look at the birds and other fauna.
 Large flocks of cockatoos feed along the highways and multicoloured fairy-wrens and honeyeaters fill the woods while kangaroos graze in the paddocks and buzzing flocks of lorikeets visit the treetops.
-We’ll concentrate on wetland birds with a visit to the fantastic Werribee Sewage Treatment plant, which often hosts mind-boggling flocks of waterfowl and waders, a nice array of loafing terns, skulking crakes, and reedbed birds.
+On one day we’ll concentrate on wetland birds with a visit to the fantastic Werribee Sewage Treatment plant, which often hosts mind-boggling flocks of waterfowl and waders, a nice array of loafing terns, skulking crakes, and reedbed birds.
+The other full day will be spent along the world-famous Great Ocean Road, an incredibly scenic coastal road with sandy beaches, dense heathlands, and rocky bluffs.
+We’ll also visit some drier inland forests where we should encounter another suite of thornbills, flycatchers, robins, and honeyeaters.

 Melbourne Area Extension: